brucex11/electronix_microelec_neamen/run/chap05/README_Chap05.md

 ## Test Your Understanding
-TYU 5.X: Per Exercise EX 1.8, Fig 1.28, determine VD and ID, using the graphical technique.
+TYU 5.4: The output resistance of a bipolar transistor is ro = 225Kohm at IC = 0.8mA.
+Determine the Early voltage.
-* ./chap01/testunder/test1_09, pg XXX
+* ./chap05/testunder/test5_04, pg 297
+* keywords: `Early_voltage  output_resistance`

 ## Problems